andrew1007/mrfa-demo/article/part1.md

 It would be naive to think that we're done.
 Any professional developer knows that this example looks nothing like enterprise software.
 We need to develop a full-scale architecture in order to leverage the power of `React.memo` in apps that render thousands of DOM nodes and trigger hundreds of heavy render cycles (possibly thousands) per minute.

+## Check out the demo

+Seeing is believing.
+The rest of the article will refer to an basic app.
+It can be run in your own personal environment, which can be cloned from this [repo](https://github.com/andrew1007/mrfa-demo/tree/main) (type definitions included).

 ## God components are slow

 In order to see what a fast implementation looks like, first we need to look at one that is slow.
-The full app (with type definitions) can be found in this [repo.](https://github.com/andrew1007/mrfa-demo/tree/main)

 Here is the god component of a searchable, filterable, and selectable table using local state.
 Because data is required in many locations, this god component needs to manage data and event handlers.
 Data needs to be passed down from the top of the component hierarchy.